rochellev/beepBoop/README.md

 | When "Normal Mode" is selected, the numbers will display from 0 to the largest numer | 5 | 0 , Beep! , Boop! , I'm sorry , Dave.
 I'm afraid I can't do that. , 4, 5 |
 | When "Spooky Mode" is selected, the numbers will display from the largest numer to 0 | 5 | 5, 4, I'm sorry , Dave.
 I'm afraid I can't do that., Boop! , Beep! , 0 |

+## Additional Features
+* When the user selects "Spooky Mode," the color shceme becomes dark.